cncf/glossary/content/en/contribute/_index.md

 ## Who can contribute?

-Basically, anyone can contribute, however, how you participate in the project depends on your level of expertise of the cloud native space.
+How you can participate in this project depends on your level of cloud native expertise.
 Simplifying complex concepts requires a deep knowledge of the topic.
 Therefore, to contribute with a new term you must be proficient in the cloud native space.

 The localization effort is where beginners can make valuable contributions to the glossary.